GoogleCloudPlatform/LabelCat/README.md

 previously labeled issues, preferably from a variety of well-labeled repositories.

-While the instructions in this guide show how to deploy LabelCat to the Google Cloud Platform for maximum ease-of-use and scalability, LabelCat can be deployed virtually anywhere.
+These instructions show how to deploy LabelCat to the Google Cloud Platform for maximum ease-of-use and scalability, but LabelCat can be deployed virtually anywhere.

+Many Google Cloud Platform Node.js samples are small and simple, focusing on a single concept or piece of functionality.
+LabelCat fills the void somewhat by showcasing a larger Node.js that addresses a number of production concerns.
+As such LabelCat is an excellent resource as you build your own production Node.js applications on Google Cloud Platform.

 Built by [@jmdobry][1]